mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Confidentiality of Sender Data

-The MLSCiphertext framing encrypts "sender data" that identifies which group member sent an encrypted message, as described in {{sender-data-encryption}}.
+The PrivateMessage framing encrypts "sender data" that identifies which group member sent an encrypted message, as described in {{sender-data-encryption}}.
 As with the QUIC header protection scheme {{?RFC9001, Section 5.4}}, this scheme is a variant of the HN1 construction analyzed in {{NAN}}.
 A sample of the